Megiyanto377/megiyanto.github.io/_portfolio/02-reid.md

 This is the implementation for re-identification system described in the paper ["Robust Re-identification of Manta Rays from Natural Markings by Learning Pose Invariant Embeddings"](https://arxiv.org/pdf/1902.10847.pdf) by Olga Moskvyak, Frederic Maire, Asia Armstrong, Feras Dayoub and Mahsa Baktashmotlagh.

-Re-identification of wildlife individuals based on unique natural body markings.
 The convolutional neural network (CNN) is trained to learn embeddings for images of natural markings, where the learned distance between embedding points corresponds to similarity between patterns.
 The network is optimized using the triplet loss function and the online semi-hard triplet mining strategy.
 The proposed re-identification method is generic and not species specific.
-We evaluate the proposed system on image databases of manta ray belly patterns and humpback whale flukes.
+We evaluate the proposed system on image databases of manta ray belly patterns, humpback whale flukes and whale sharks.

 # Deliverables